aralroca/aralroca.com/posts/teaful.md

 }
 ```

-and it is in all levels, if you want to return all the store to its initial value you can do it with:
+It's in all levels, if you want to reset the whole store to its initial value you can do it with:

 ```js
 const [store, setStore, resetStore] = useStore();